engineerbaz/Bootcamp--CloudNative/02-RHEL.md

 `user add`
 `usermod -aG [group] [user]` -aG = append group

+- `/etc/skel/` is available for all users

+`useradd junaid -c "Junaid Ali" -s /sbin/nologin -u 4449 -G wheel`

 ## Group
 - Group user has UID is zero (0)

 `id` for checking details of users

+* wheel * has rights like administrator in Red Hat

+`%` shows group